What is this?

 Interactions powers high-performing automated journeys fuelled by customer activities that enable you to send timely, contextually relevant and personalized messages.

 It holds the promise of deeper, moment-by-moment customer understanding by using the most up-to-date data.

-As a quick summary, here is the onboarding video for Real Time Interaction:
+As a quick summary, here is the onboarding video for Interactions:

-A few examples where Real Time Interaction shows its real strength:
+A few examples where Interactions shows its real strength: